Austinjnr/task-train/README.md

 ## Description

-This is a front-end application that enables one to handle there time.
-It enebles one to;
+- This is a front-end application that enables one to manage there activities.
+- You will be able to;
     List all your Todos
     Update your Tasks
     Delete your Tasks